ci-bonfire/Sprint/myth/_docs_src/general/models.md

 ### $return_type

-Specifies whether the model returns records as an object or an array.
-The only valid values here are `object` or `array`.
+Specifies whether the model returns records as an object, an array, or a custom class.
+The only valid values here are `object` , `array`, or fully-qualified class name.

 The format can be overridden on a per-call basis using the `as_array` and `as_object` methods.